ligeng0197/starter-hugo-academic/content/project/ai4db/index.md

 slides: ""
 ---

-Supervisor: Hongzhi Wang, Professor in Faculty of Computing, HIT
+**Supervisor: Hongzhi Wang, Professor in Faculty of Computing, HIT** Exploiting meta-learning mechanism to enhance model generalization with dynamically changing workload of database, with the aim of decreasing model retraining cost and improving overall knobs evaluation performance.

-Exploiting meta-learning mechanism to enhance model generalization with dynamically changing workload of database, with the aim of decreasing model retraining cost and improving overall knobs evaluation performance.
+Specifically, we mainly focus on utilizing gradient-based meta-learning on dataset knobs importance ranking & auto-tuning.
+Through considering each workload performance tests as a few-data task, we propose a meta-learning knobs importance ranking algorithm aimed at reducing dataset enormous knobs under the constraint of only few accessible attached configuration & performance samples each workload.
+We also design a differential tree model to leverage meta-learning paradigm for dataset performance evaluation & knobs tuning.